geneSetAssoc.RdPerform self-contained or competitive gene set analyses.

 A vector (length=2, minimum and maximum) of cutoffs to apply to the Z-scores.
 Z scores below/above these cutoffs will be set equal to the cutoff.

 Apply inverse normal transformation to Z-scores?
-Defaults to FALSE
+Defaults to FALSE.

-is specified, this parameter can be set to cap scores in the scorematrix.
+If scoreMatrix is specified, this parameter can be set to cap scores in the scorematrix.

 It should be a vector of length 2 (minimum and maximum sd).
-Defaults to NULL
+Defaults to NULL, in which case no score cutoffs are applied.

 Exclude genesets with size < minSetSize